 Putting in place a risk treatment is not enough to say that the risk is now managed.
 It is important to assess how the treatment will modify the risk, and if it is adequately aiding in the management of the risk.
-This also applies to risks that are currently being treated, as it is important to consider how effective the current treatments are and if they are managing the risk appropriately.

-2- Assess residual risk levels against tolerability
+2 - Assess residual risk levels against tolerability

 It is important that the risk treatment process is not done in isolation.
 Risk treatments need to be linked to the appetite and tolerances of the organisation.
-Risk appetite is the expressed desire from senior leadership to engage with a certain level of risk.
-It defines what good risk taking looks like as well as bad risk taking, and highlights what consequences are unacceptable.